-Freshman Scholarships.
-Scholarships of \$350 (\$400 for 1984-85) are awarded to entering freshman who have done excellent work in high school and have not been selected to receive one of the other freshman scholarships.
-These scholarships are awarded on the basis of grade point average and ACT or SAT scores.
-Ordinarily, a grade point average of 3.5 or higher is required.
+Honors Scholarships.
+Scholarships of \$400 (\$450 1985-86) are awarded to students in approximately the top 25 percent of the incoming freshman class who are not selected to receive one of the above scholarships or one of the named scholarships described below.
+These scholarships are also based on an evaluation of high school grades, class rank, and ACT or SAT scores.
+Normally, a grade point average of 3.5 or better is required for consideration.